CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/sc-94.png)

-    >**Note**- The label created cannot be deleted, it can only be edited.
+    >**Note**- The label created cannot be deleted; it can only be edited.

 1. From the left navigation panel, select Home to return to the Microsoft Purview.

     ![](../Images/sc-900-dec24-lab13-12.png)

-1. Keep this page open, you will use it in the next task.
+1. Keep this page open; you will use it in the next task.

-1. It can take up to 24 hours to publish the labels to the selected users apps.
+1. It can take up to 24 hours to publish the labels to the selected users' apps.

 1. From the left navigation panel, under **Information protection (1)**, select **Auto-labeling policies (2)**.
 Then click on select **+ Create auto-label policy (3)**.